Thousands of ethnic Armenians flee Nagorno-Karabakh after breakaway region’s defeat | KRDO

 Poghosyan and her family are about to join the thousands of people fleeing Nagorno-Karabakh for Armenia, days after Azerbaijan launched a lightning offensive and said it had taken back full control of the breakaway region, sparking a mass exodus of the region’s 120,000 ethnic Armenians.

-More than 6,500 people had arrived in Armenia from Nagorno-Karabakh by 5 p.m. local time (9 a.m.
-ET) Monday, the Armenian foreign ministry told CNN.
+More than 13,500 people had arrived in Armenia from Nagorno-Karabakh by Tuesday, the Armenian foreign ministry told CNN.

+As many more were attempting to flee the enclave on Monday evening, a powerful explosion ripped through a gas station near Stepanakert, where people had been attempting to get fuel before driving to Armenia.

+At least 20 people were killed and 290 wounded in the blast, Armenian state news agency Armenpress said.
+The wounded were taken to four hospitals across Nagorno-Karabakh, one of them being a Russian peacekeeping mission clinic.

 Azerbaijan’s brief but bloody offensive last week killed more than 200 people and injured many more, before Karabakh officials agreed to a Russia-brokered ceasefire in which they agreed to dissolve their armed forces.
 Azerbaijani President Ilham Aliyev said Baku had restored its sovereignty over the enclave “with an iron fist.”